fleetdm/fleet/handbook/quality/README.md

 The key thing about a critical bug is that we need to immediately inform customers and the community about it so they don’t trigger it themselves.
 When bug meeting the definition of critical is found, the bug finder is responsible for raising an alarm immediately.
 Raising an alarm means: pinging @here in the #help-product channel with the filed bug.

 If the “bug finder” is not a Fleetie (such as community-reported), then whoever sees the critical bug should raise the alarm.
-(We would expect this to be CX in the community slack or QA in the bug inbox, though it could be anyone.)
+(We would expect this to be CX in the community Slack or QA in the bug inbox, though it could be anyone.)
 Note that the “bug finder” here is NOT necessarily the **first** person who sees the bug.
 If you come across a bug you think is critical but it has not been escalated, raise the alarm!

 Once raised, product confirms whether it is critical or not, and defines expected behavior.